mapninja/QGIS-101/ReadMe.md

 # QGIS 101

-This document outlines the basic structure of the Introductory 101s workshops, part of the SGC Spatial Data Workshop Series.

 ## Overview

 This workshop aims to accomplish two things: Introduce participants to basic vocabulary, concepts and techniques for working with spatial data in research and introduce the interface and tools in QGIS, a free & open source desktop GIS software